 In accordance with the information technology development, the library also develops its own online catalogue service facility.
 In end of 2011, it was further developed by using new software Senayan Library Management System (SLIMs) which still utilizes local connection in the library circulation room.
 Currently you can access the collection of library through online at http://lib.pskk.ugm.ac.id/ or http://cpps.ugm.ac.id/.

-The statistic data of its book collection and visit rate during the last seven years is shown by the following figure.
+The statistic data of its book collection and visit rate is shown by the following figure.